Subject Verb Agreement means that the verb in a sentence must agree with the subject in terms of number and person.

 Rules of Subject Verb Agreement #3

-If the adjective is used as a noun, then the + adjective is followed by the plural verb.
+When an adjective is used as a noun, “the + adjective” is followed by a plural verb.

 - The poor are not always dishonest.

-- He and his friend have arrived here.
+- She and her friend have arrived here.

 - Only boys and no girls are guilty.

 - Only he and not his friends is the culprit.
 (Note: In this example, the verb agrees with the subject ‘he’ because it is the last subject before the negation ‘not’.)